Cbhihe/findxattr/Readme.md

     ./fully/qualified/_2_path/foobar     filebirth        20210330-185430-CEST

 ### Issues
-    If you experience issues with this scripts,i do not write an email to me.
-Instead,  please, open an issue in this Gibthub repo.
+If you experience issues with this script, do not write an email to me.
+Instead, please open an issue in this Gibthub repo.